yanzeyu-csu/SigBridgeR/vignettes/Full_Tutorial.md

 ## 5. Example

-Here we use the example data to demonstrate how to use the functions in `SigBridgeR` to screen cells associated with mutational signatures.
+Here we use the example data to demonstrate how to use the functions in `SigBridgeR` to screen cells associated with phenotype.

 ```{r example}
 library(SigBridgeR)